preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 Setup Yammer integration for the Page Collection
 --------------------------------------------------
+The Yammer integration you can set up here is a one way integration; from Omnia to Yammer.
+A prerequisite is that the Feature "Yammer Integration" is activated in Omnia Admin (Tenant levele).

 To set up Yammer integration, do the following:

 1. Select "Edit" to edit the settings.